 This part of the manual deals with claims and elections that may be made when

 - an assessment is made by HMRC, or

 - a self-assessment is amended by HMRC, for example, on the conclusion of an enquiry, or

 - an enquiry is concluded by a contract settlement.

 Time limits for making claims are not extended simply because an enquiry is open.

 The legislation does however allow a taxpayer to make various out-of-time actions where we make a discovery assessment or amend a return in an ITSA enquiry closure notice.
 You should follow the same rules in contract settlements.

-If the additional liability is not a result of fraudulent or negligent conduct, the provisions are wider.
-They extend to elections as well as claims and to the revocation or variation of claims or elections, unless expressed to be irrevocable.
+If the additional liability is not a result of deliberate or careless behaviour, the provisions are wider.
+They extend to applications or notices as well as claims and to the revocation or variation of claims or elections, unless expressed to be irrevocable.

 The claim can be made up to the end of the year of assessment following the one in which the assessment was made or closure notice issued.
 In addition other legislation can apply depending on whether the additions are culpable or non-culpable.

-See SACM9010 for culpable additions and SACM9015 for non-culpable additions
+See SACM9010 for culpable additions and SACM9015 for non-culpable additions.